 “Hmmm….
 Okay sister I accept there was some wrath but it’s venial, okay?
 With hindsight, I was petty and vindictive.”

 “Good, you accept guilt, the first step in forgiveness.
 Your sin against him, however, is not wrath and if it is, it was venial as he was a bit of an asshole.
 It’s more complicated.
 Why did you enjoy putting him down?
 He was educated and you not, no?
 Was your demeaning deportment with him to mitigate your own dysfunctional family background?
 Let’s move on.”

-“Sister the 6th deadly sin, envy or jealousy I take a pass on.
-I’ve never dwelled on what others have and I do not.”
+“Sister the sixth deadly sin, envy or jealousy I take a pass on it.
+I’ve never dwelled on what others have and I don’t.”

 “Not so fast.
 Why so many men?
 Why did you first agree to marry?
 Were you not afraid of missing out?
 Of not getting what you could?
 Did you not want more to paint on your landscape?
 Isn’t what you did in life related to what others have?”

 “I see what you say.
 It’s tied to greed but again it’s venial for me, right?”

 “It’s not your deadly sin which keeps your ailing soul searching for a cure.
 Like greed, your sin of envy is venial.
 You sought to acquire what others had was not for the thing but because of something else.

 The first and foremost sin, pride, is the seventh deadly sin.
 Did you know, Elizabeth, it’s the one which led to Lucifer’s downfall?”

 “Yeah, I remember that one.
 Michael the Archangel pushed Satan into hell.
 Well sister I’m not guilty of pride.
 I’ve always suffered from self-esteem issues.
 Saint Michael can’t throw me out of heaven for pride.”